Adoptive Couple v. Baby Girl: Information and Resources

 - September 2013: NICWA Webinar: "ICWA and Adoptive Couple v.
 Baby Girl" presented to Nevada Social Workers Association conference

-- June 2013: NICWA's Response to SC Supreme Court Decision
+- June 2013: NICWA's Response to Supreme Court Decision

 - Terry Cross's Remarks at National Day of Prayer for Native Children